munimdev/CookMeThis/README.md

 # CookMeThis

 A meal planner application that uses a large recipe database.
 It allows users to select a list of ingredients and gives options for potential meals that can be prepared.
+Done in Python, utilizing SQLite3 and some other libraries to parse an existing dataset for use in our application.

+Semester 3 project for "Database Systems", done alongside @FaizaanAlFaisal.

+Topics
 # Features

 <ul>